AronQuiambao/About-me/README.md

 ---

-## <DISCLAIMER>
+## >DISCLAIMER<
-About me will be updated in the future, so have a picture of this cat I found:
+About me will be updated more in the future, so have a picture of this cat I found:

 <p align="center">
   <img src="cat.png" alt="Cat Image" width="300">